DeVinci-Innovation-Center/Classes/HIO/readme.md

 - What is your plan for developing those skills? (tutorials, people you will talk to)
 - What other projects could you do with the skills you develop through your project?
 - Who can you collaborate with? (optional but encouraged)

+## ✅ Checkpoint 2: November 20th, 2022, end of day

+Please provide a report (between 2 and 5 pages) that summarize the progress on your HIO project.
+The report can include materials from your previous report and should include the following sections:
+- Abstract: summary of context/motivation, problem statement, solution, methods, proposed evaluation (200 words max)
+- Introduction: a more elaborate description of the context/motivation, problem statement, and what you are planning to do
+- Related work (SOTA): several paragraphs summarizing areas of prior work relevant to your current project.
+- Detailed architecture of your project:
+   - Include a diagram of the parts of your project, the tools entailed to implement each part, and how they connect
+   - If your HIO project is only a part of your innovation project (this is the case for a lot of A5s), you should still show the diagram of your IP and derscribe how your HIO project relates to it.
+   - Describe and justify any design and technical choices that you had to make
+   - Criteria for success
+- Preliminary evaluation plan:
+   - Provide initial research questions that you would like to investigate through your project
+   - Present some ideas for what kind of evaluation your will conduct (quantitative or qualitative?)
+   - If quantitative, what will you measure and analyze?
+   - If qualitative, what kind of questioinnaires and interviews will you conduct?

+If you are not in HLG, please make sure that your advisor validates your proposal over email.
+If you are in HLG, and haven't updated me since the week of Nov 7, please take a 10-15 min meeting with me over Outlook for validationn.
+I will accept advisor validations until Nov 25.

+For administrative reasons, your HIO reports must be different from your IP reports and must have a different focus.
+If your IP is about building a device, your HIO project can focus more on the evaluation.
+Feel free to discuss with me if you are unsure of how to divide your projects for different classes.